 Complete implant dentures or partial implant dentures: Dental patients with multiple missing teeth or severely decayed teeth can select to have implant-supported dentures.
 A full implant denture consists of anywhere between four and eight implants secured in the mouth, and they help keep the dentures steadily in their place.
 The implants give the dentures the force required to stay firmly rooted in place.
 The denture patient will feel more confident while carrying out the normal functions of the mouth, such as talking and eating, without undergoing any problems.

-Call Byerly Dental at (317) 632-1488 or schedule an online appointment to know more about implant restorations.
+Call Byerly Family Dental at (317) 632-1488 or schedule an online appointment to know more about implant restorations.